Go Back

 Instructions

-Sauté the Vegetables: Once the roux is ready, add the finely chopped onion, green bell pepper, and celery – the classic holy trinity of Cajun cuisine.
-Cook for 5-7 minutes, allowing the vegetables to soften.
-Mix in the minced garlic and continue to sauté for an additional minute until fragrant.
+Sauté the Vegetables: Once the roux reaches the desired color, add the finely chopped onion, diced green bell pepper, and diced celery – together known as the Holy Trinity of Cajun cuisine.
+Sauté these vegetables for about 5-7 minutes, or until they soften and become fragrant.
+Stir in the minced garlic and cook for an additional minute, just until the garlic becomes aromatic.

-Cook the Shrimp: Add the peeled and deveined shrimp to the pot, ensuring they are coated in the sauce.
-Allow the mixture to simmer for about 5-7 minutes, or until the shrimp are fully cooked and turn pink.
-Taste the étouffée and adjust the seasoning with salt and black pepper as necessary.
+Incorporate the Shrimp: Gently add the peeled and deveined shrimp to the pot.
+Cook for about 5 minutes or until the shrimp turns pink and opaque, ensuring they are fully cooked.
+Taste the étouffée and adjust the seasoning with additional salt or spices as needed.